Mobile devices and business travellers (ITSAP.00.087)

 While you travel

-• Keep possession of your phone at all times.
-If you must leave the device unattended, remove the battery, if possible, and the SIM card and keep them with you.
+• Keep your devices in your possession at all times.
+If you must leave a device unattended, remove the battery and SIM card if possible, and keep them with you.
+Power off devices while going through customs or other inspection points.

-• Be aware of your surroundings and be mindful of shoulder surfers trying to view your screen or keyboard.
+• Be aware of your surroundings.
+Be mindful of shoulder surfers trying to view your screen or keyboard.
+Power off devices while going through customs or other inspection points.

 After you travel